mcrisci24/Final-Project-Databases/README.md

 Interactive Dashboard: A Streamlit web application providing live visualizations of yield curves, risk spreads, and volume trends.
 Audit System: Database triggers that automatically log all insertions, updates, and deletions for compliance.

+Note on Deployment: Converting the Data to MongoDB for the Streamlit App

+When running the dashboard locally, the application connects directly to our PostgreSQL database.
+However, deploying the dashboard publicly through Streamlit Cloud introduced some limitations.
+Streamlit Cloud does not support hosting or initiating a local Postgres server, and it restricts outbound connections to most external database ports—including those typically used by PostgreSQL.
+To make the dashboard portable and fully deployable, we converted our cleaned relational data into MongoDB documents.
+MongoDB Atlas provides a cloud-native, publicly reachable database endpoint, which allows the Streamlit application to fetch the same data—now structured as collections instead of SQL tables—without requiring a local server.

+This conversion required:

+- Restructuring the SQL tables into document-friendly formats.

+- Rewriting SQL joins and aggregations as MongoDB aggregation pipelines.

+- Updating the dashboard queries to use PyMongo instead of SQLAlchemy.

+- Ensuring that derived metrics (liquidity, spreads, sentiment trends, etc.) produce the same results across both systems.

+Functionally, the dashboard behaves the same, but the backend is now fully cloud-compatible.
+This enables sharing the application through a simple web link rather than relying on localhost.

 Database Architecture

 The database municipal_bonds is designed to answer questions about risk and return in the public sector.